 Since at this time a significant portion of the Jewish population was living in Babylon, which was outside the bounds of the Roman Empire, the rabbis there put together their discussions, the end product of which was called Talmud Bavli or the Babylonian Talmud.
-Even before this process had begun in Babylon, in the land of Israel, another set of discussions took place and the end result was Talmud Yerushalmi or the Jerusalem Talmud.
-(Incidentally, the Jerusalem Talmud was not written in Jerusalem; it was written in Tiberias, the last place where the Sanhedrin sat, but was called the Jerusalem Talmud in deference to the Sanhedrin’s rightful home.)
+In the land of Israel, another set of discussions took place and the end result was Talmud Yerushalmi or the Jerusalem Talmud.
+(Incidentally, the Jerusalem Talmud was not written in Jerusalem; it was written in Tiberias, the last place where the Sanhedrin sat, but was called the Jerusalem Talmud in deference to the Sanhedrin's rightful home.)

 This information was vital to the Jewish people because Jewish law was never applied by reading a sentence in the Torah and executing it to the letter.
 Take for example, "eye for an eye, tooth for a tooth."
 It was never Jewish law that if someone blinded you, that you should go and blind him.
 What is the good of having two blind people?
 It was always understood on two levels: 1) that justice must be proportional (it's not a life for an eye) and 2) that it means the value of an eye for the value of the eye, referring to monetary damages.
 Thus, the Talmud presented the written and oral tradition together.

-The reason why the rabbis argued about things that may not have any application to everyday life was to try to get to truth in an abstract way - to understand the logic and to extract the principle.
+The reason why the rabbis argued about things that may not have any application to everyday life was to try to get to truth in an abstract way -- to extract the principle.
 These rabbis were interested in knowing what reality is and in doing the right thing.
-Reality is what Judaism is all about—the ultimate reality being God.
+Reality is what Judaism is all about -- the ultimate reality being God.

-Another important point is that much of the discussion and dispute is focused on relatively minor points while the larger issues are generally not disputed.
-You don’t see a single argument as to whether or not you eat pork, or whether or not you can light a fire on the Sabbath.
+Another important point that must be made about these arguments is that they never argued about the big things.
+You don't see a single argument as to whether or not you eat pork, or whether or not you can light a fire on the Sabbath.
 These things were a given, they were totally agreed upon.
 Only small points were subject to discussion.
 And these rabbis were wise enough to know that a day would come when the principles established by getting to the core kernel of truth would have far reaching implications.

-When you look at the page of the Babylonian Talmud today, you will find the Hebrew text of the Mishna is featured in the middle of the page.
-Interspersed between the Hebrew of the Mishna are explanations in both Hebrew and Aramaic which are called the Gemara.
+When you look at the page of the Talmud today, you will find the Hebrew text of the Mishna is featured in the middle of the page.
+Interspersed between the Hebrew of the Mishna are explanations in Aramaic which are called the Gemara.